-Standards: Part 6 - About The ISO 14496 – MPEG-4 Standard
+Standards: Containers - About The MPEG-4 Standard

-The original scope of ISO 14496 - MPEG-4 improved the coding of audio and video to replace MPEG-2.
-Since then, it has evolved into a sophisticated interactive multimedia platform.
+As covered in the previous chapter, the ISOBMFF storage file structure is based on Apple QuickTime movie containers.
+MPEG-4 inherits all the capabilities of QuickTime and therefore describes a sophisticated interactive multimedia platform for deployment on digital TV and the Internet.
 It can support interactive user experiences delivered over the Internet and via digital TV services from a common source that can potentially work everywhere.

-MPEG-4 comprises 34 individual parts with the possibility of more being introduced later.
+MPEG-4 currently comprises 34 individual parts with the possibility of more being introduced later.
 There are also occasional references to other MPEG standards.

 The audio/visual coding and file storage specifications have been widely adopted by removable media, broadcast, streaming and World-Wide-Web communities.
 The rest have largely failed to gain any traction and have been supplanted by open standards alternatives.